jarret/onionstudio/README.md

 Similarly, an application can use the plugin system to register for the `forward_event` notification to know when a forwarding HTLC is fulfilled.
 If it matches the `payment_hash` value of the previous `htlc_accepted` hook notification, that means that the node has been paid and the extension TLV can be executed on.

-Onion Studio demonstrates how these value can be obtained via a plugin and passed in and parsed by an app [onionstudio.py](onionstudio.py).
+Onion Studio demonstrates how these value can be obtained via a plugin and passed in and parsed by the application's main event loop in [onionstudio.py](onionstudio.py).
 However, the `forward_event` and `htlc_accepted` data gets passed to it via the [cl-zmq.py](depends/cl-zmq.py) plugin over ZeroMQ rather than have the websocket server directly connected to the plugin.
 It is suggested that this is a good architectural template to build apps of this type off of rather than put an access of application logic directly in a plugin script.

 # What's With the Clown?